-Board meetings are scheduled at such times as may be necessary to address any special significant matters that may arise.
+The Board usually meets at least once every three months.
+Additional Board meetings may be scheduled at such other times as may be necessary to address any special significant matters that may arise.
 The agenda for meetings is prepared by the Chief Executive Officer in conjunction with the Chairperson.
 Board papers are circulated in advance to ensure Directors have sufficient opportunity to properly review Board papers before each Board meeting.